MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/tax/tcs-troubleshooting-tax-code-cannot-be-determined.md

 ms.dyn365.ops.version: 10.0.21
 ---

-# "Tax code can't be determined" error in the Tax Calculation service
+# "Tax code cannot be determined" error in the Tax Calculation service

 This article explains the troubleshooting steps that you can take if you receive a "Tax code cannot be determined" error in the Tax Calculation service.